Indie Game Developers: Why You Should be Paying Attention to Data Analytics

 Data analytics is fast becoming one of the most important aspects of indie game marketing and ensuring success for indie games.
 So, what do we mean when we talk about data analytics?
 Essentially, we are talking about the numbers behind a game, marrying together proper market research and marketing strategies to create an optimum plan to bring success to your game.
 In this article we will take a look at what kind of data video game developers can look at to maximise their games’ chance at success, and how data analysis can be effectively applied when marketing an indie video game.

 What does Data Analytics Look Like for Indie Game Developers?

-When we talk about data analytics what we are talking about is looking at the facts and figures surrounding a video game and the market in which it sits and analysing those numbers in order to craft a perfect marketing strategy.
+When we talk about data analytics what we are talking about is looking at the facts and figures surrounding a video game and the market in which it sits and analysing those numbers in order to craft a perfect indie game marketing strategy.
 You might have heard the term "Big Data" before.
-This is essentially what data analytics is – understanding and using large amounts of information to best optimise your profit margins or marketing strategy for a video game, including data from within your game and within the wider market.
+This is essentially what data analytics is – understanding and using large amounts of information to best optimise your profit margins or marketing strategy for a indie game, including data from within your game and within the wider market.

 Data analysis can be used in many different ways, from conducting market research on potential customers all the way through to analysing stats during live gameplay, with things like an individual's playing time being valuable when it comes to gauging interest in a particular title.

 Some of the ways that data analytics can be used by indie game developers include:

 Creating better customer segmentation strategies and targeting marketing campaigns to the correct audience.
 For example, if you were developing games in the adventure genre your data might show that players in Southeast Asia are more likely to purchase such titles than those from Western Europe - so you would tailor your marketing strategy accordingly.

 Optimising game development by understanding which features work best or knowing what content users engage with most often (and therefore should receive priority updates).
 Knowing this information helps create an engaging experience for gamers who want something fresh on a regular basis!